Assisting Students in applying for Study AbroadDeadline

 The application for study abroad is being administered through a software called Terra Dotta.
-Advisors will receive an individual email generated by each application request a student may make to complete the recommendation on-line.
+Advisors will receive an individual email generated by the student in the application process.
+You will complete the recommendation on-line.
 Please find at the link here: further instructions on how to complete the on-line recommendation format.

 Please note that the most competitive programs – i.e. limited enrollment sites - do require a review of the International Education Committee (IEC) for placement.
 Some students will not be placed at their program of first choice if they are applying for these sites.
 The IEC does take into consideration the recommendation letters that support students for placement at a limited enrollment site.
 You may want to consider offering more information in support of these applications in your recommendation.
 It is unlikely that a student will be approved for placement at two limited enrollment sites.
 The limited enrollment sites are anticipated to be: